 Step 5 - Save your screenshot with one of the formulas showing.

 Step 6 - Google Sheets: Return to normal View.
 Excel needs no change.

 Step 7 - Check with your teacher to see how they want you to submit or share this document.

-- Tutorials for Creating Simple Formulas for Google Spreadsheets
+- Tutorials for Creating Simple Formulas for Google Sheets

-- Tutorials for Creating Complex Formulas for Google Spreadsheets
+- Tutorials for Creating Complex Formulas for Google Sheets

 - Formulas and Functions Help From Google